Lucinda Urrusti

-Lucinda Urrusti (born 1929) is a Mexican artist, whose work has gained fame not only from the writing of art critics, but also by poets and writers from other fields, such as Carlos Fuentes.
-She was born to a Spanish family which came to Mexico in 1939 to escape the Spanish Civil War and has remained in Mexico since.
-Urrustia is a part of Mexico’s Generación de la Ruptura, a group of artists that broke with the dominant Mexican muralism of the first half of the 20th century with most of her work classed as Impressionism and/or abstract.
-However, she is also a noted portrait artist, having depicted a number of Mexico’s elite in the arts and sciences.
+Lucinda Urrusti (1929 – 25 March 2023) was a Spanish-born Mexican artist, whose work has gained fame not only from the writing of art critics, but also by poets and writers from other fields, such as Carlos Fuentes.
+She was born in Melilla to a Spanish family which came to Mexico in 1939 to escape the Spanish Civil War and remained in Mexico since.
+Urrustia was a part of Mexico’s Generación de la Ruptura, a group of artists that broke with the dominant Mexican muralism of the first half of the 20th century with most of her work classed as Impressionism and/or abstract.
+However, she was also a noted portrait artist, having depicted a number of Mexico’s elite in the arts and sciences.